oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 There are several additional reasons the Implicit flow is disadvantageous compared to using the standard Authorization Code flow.

-* OAuth 2.0 provides no mechanism for a client to verify that an access token was issued to it, which could lead to misuse and possible impersonation attacks if a malicious party hands off an access token it retrieved through some other means to the client.
+* OAuth 2.0 provides no mechanism for a client to verify that a particular access token was intended for that client, which could lead to misuse and possible impersonation attacks if a malicious party hands off an access token it retrieved through some other means to the client.
-* Returning an access token in the front channel redirect gives the authorization server no assurance that the access token will actually end up at the application, since there are many ways this redirect may fail or be intercepted.
+* Returning an access token in the front-channel redirect gives the authorization server no assurance that the access token will actually end up at the application, since there are many ways this redirect may fail or be intercepted.
 * Supporting the implicit flow requires additional code, more upkeep and